factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 #### basic-auth setup has changed

-If you used a 'factcast-security.json' before, you will be please to learn that factcast was extended to support role/namespace based autorisation.
+If you used a 'factcast-security.json' before, you will be please to learn that FactCast was extended to support role/namespace based autorisation.
 Also the filename changed to 'factcast-access.json'.

 see [basicauth usage](/setup/grpc-config-basicauth)

 #### basic-auth setup is enforced

 By default, when executing without security enabled, you need to supply a property 'factcast.security.enabled=false' via commandline or propertyfile to get away with just a warning.
-If you don't, factcast will exit with errorcode 1.
+If you don't, FactCast will exit with errorcode 1.

 #### fetching facts by ID has been extended